A showcase of Victorian architecture...

 Like an airport, St Pancras boasts a wide range of shops and eateries, from high-street coffee chains and sandwich bars to fine-dining restaurants, not to mention Europe’s longest champagne bar, separated from the Eurostar platform by nothing more than a glass partition.

-Unlike an airport, it offers quick, stress-free boarding.
-‘Check-in’, which opens about 75 minutes before departure and closes 30 minutes before departure, consists of scanning your e-ticket bar code at an automatic barrier.
+Unlike an airport, it offers easier, stress-free boarding.
+‘Check-in’, which opens about two hours before departure and closes 30 minutes before departure, consists of scanning your e-ticket bar code at an automatic barrier.
 Once through, walk on a few metres to passport control and, a few metres beyond this, to the airport-style security scanners and you’re ready to board.

 Quick connections from other stations